By Jason J. Loven, CPA, CCIFP®

 Independent contractors who feel like they’re treated as employees and entitled to certain benefits could report you.
 And IRS auditors may look at your wages versus independent contractors during an audit.
 The may even tip off the DOL and others.
 At the end of the day, you could face penalties for unpaid payroll taxes and late fees, unpaid workers compensation insurance, and more.

 Thankfully, steering clear of these mistakes is fairly easy.
-At JAK, we can offer guidance on your circumstances and situation.
-If you are unsure about your independent contractor roster, don’t hesitate to give me a call.
+At John A. Knutson & Co., PLLP, we can offer guidance on your circumstances and situation.
+If you are unsure about your independent contractor roster, don’t hesitate to give me a call at 651.641.1099.